fyndiq/fyndiq-prestashop-module/README.md

 Fyndiq official Prestashop module.
 Supports versions `1.5.*` - `1.6.*`;

+## Open source
+This plugin is open souce and therefore free to use and modify, but it is no longer maintained by Fyndiq.
+If you want to update it, please fork the repository and do any changes you like in your own repository.

 ## Build

 To build the module go to the root directory and run: